 - Address processor and computing system reserve capacity for throughput, memory, I/O.

 - Address redundancy management and fault tolerance.

 - Address software-related risks as part of the overall program approach to risk management.
-Specific attention should be given to addressing software estimating risks (underestimating size or growth, reuse erosion, less than expected productivity (more hours than expected per line of code), and undefined requirements.) as well as other computing system and software risks.
+Specific attention should be given to addressing software estimating risks (underestimating size or growth, reuse erosion, less than expected productivity (more hours than expected per line of code), and undefined requirements.) as well as other computing systems and software risks.

 - Address sustainment planning (capability and capacity needs) in order to balance overall software acquisition and sustainment costs.

-- Describe how it will be assured that proposed reuse components are mature and suitable for the intended use; there is a full disclosure/understanding of any projected modification needed; baseline and configuration management is in place; and associated regression testing, ownership rights and licensing, product assurance, and other risks have been addressed.
+- Describe how it will be assured that proposed reuse components are mature and suitable for the intended use; there is a full disclosure/understanding of any projected modification needed; baseline and configuration management is in place; and associated regression testing, ownership rights and licensing product assurance, and other risks have been addressed.

 - Describe the processes the program office will employ, as well as how the program office will support the disciplined application of established development processes by the contractor/developer team.

 - Describe the program approach to identifying the mix of software to be developed, modified, reused, or purchased.

 - Describe the program approach, including computing system and software impacts, for incremental capability development, verification, and delivery/fielding.

 - Describe the program plan for determining the location of software sustainment activities, required personnel, software development and integration environments.